 That sounds overwhelming.
 Broken into food categories, it becomes manageable.
 Use our food storage calculator guide to crunch exact numbers for your household.

-The Three Food Categories for 3-Month Storage
+What Are the Three Essential Food Categories for 3-Month Storage?

 Category 1: Bulk Dry Staples (Your Calorie Foundation)